ggreen/spring-gemfire-showcase/docs/demo/local/Database-Caching.md

 # GemFire as a Database Cache

-This demo will demonstrate using GemFire as cache.
+This demo will demonstrate using GemFire as cache for data that does not change often.

-In this example, data loaded into a relationship database in loaded into GemFire using [Spring Batch](https://spring.io/projects/spring-batch).
+In this example, using data in a relationship databases and loads it into GemFire using [Spring Batch](https://spring.io/projects/spring-batch).

 ## Getting Started